Pynchon Awards

 Nominees are brought forth each year by members of the community and medalists are chosen by unanimous decision of the Pynchon Trustees.
 The Trustees of the Order of William Pynchon are the current and five past presidents of the Advertising Club of Western Massachusetts.

-Trustees for 2022 are: Teresa Utt, David Cecchi, Mary Shea, Scott Whitney, Brenda McGiverin, and Kelly McGiverin.
+Trustees for 2022: Teresa Utt, David Cecchi, Mary Shea, Scott Whitney, Brenda McGiverin, and Kelly McGiverin.

 The Pynchon medal bears the name of Springfield's founder, whose life and achievements typify the ideals of promoting citizenship and the building of a better community, qualities the award is intended to recognize and encourage.
 Recipients are presented with a bronze medal bearing Pynchon’s likeness and inscribed with the quotation: “They honor us whom we honor.”